 Whether you roast a chicken or slow cook one in its own juices, you’ll likely have to pick the meat off the bones.

-Since you’re already doing all that work, why not make use of that piles of bones and make some chicken broth?
+Since you’re already doing all that work, why not make use of that piles of bones and make some chicken bone broth?

 Since I was a child, I’ve seen my mom cook a whole chicken in a big pot all day with a little water.
 When it’s done, she’d pick the chicken clean and use the white meat for chicken salad and the dark meat for “chicken and rice”.
 This a crowd pleasing soup/stew that’s hearty, simple, and delicious.
-One chicken making two meals for a family of 4 is pretty budget-friendly.

-Let’s stretch that one whole chicken a little further
+Stretching that one whole chicken a little further

 After a chicken-picking, make chicken bone broth for soup.